|Dimensions||24.5 x 17 x 0.5 cm|

 Media Ethics: Ethics, Law and Accountability in the Australian Media

 For journalists, students and all who think about the role of the media and its ethics.
-Includes group case studies.
+Includes case studies for classes and groups.

 Dr Jane Hendtlass is a Melbourne barrister and consultant with a background in social research and policy development.
 She has a particular interest in health and legal ethics.

 The Reverend Alan Nichols started his working life as a journalist with the Sydney Sun and The Sydney Morning Herald.He continued writing after theological training and ordination, and was for 8 years director of the Anglican Information Office in Sydney.
 In moving to Melbourne, he wrote a regular column in The Australian Financial Review in the 80s, and has written regularly for The Age.
 He has written a number of books on media and on ethics, notably The Communicators (Pilgrim, Sydney 1972), Making Babies: The Test Tube and Christian Ethics (with Trevor Hogan, Acorn, Canberra 1984), Reluctant Conscience (Dove, Blackburn 1984) and Life and Death Decisions (Acorn, Melbourne 1997).
 He is also a Senior Fellow in the Centre for Applied Philosophy and Public Ethics, University of Melbourne.